gitter-badger/Workflow-As-Code/README.md

 ## What is Paz?

-Paz is...
+Workflow-As-Code is...
-* Like your own private PaaS that you can host anywhere
+* Your own private PaaS, hosted where you want to host it
-* Free
+* Free, extensible ... its value to you is dependent upon your customization
-* Open-source
+* Open-source ... sharing and collaborating is the way to build community and networks
-* Simple
+* Simple ... but not yet simple enough
 * A web front-end to CoreOS' Fleet with a PaaS-like workflow
 * Like a clustered/multi-host Dokku
 * Alpha software